Marcos-SCO/laravel/blogs/crash_course_project/README.md

 # Annotations for commands and dependencies

-- Create a Laravel project
+- Create a Laravel project:

   composer create-project laravel/laravel

 - tinker